U.S. border wall no match for Mexican girl's Santa wish list

 XENY reporter Cesar Barron began broadcasting Heiss’ story on Wednesday and within an hour Dayami’s family got in touch.
 XENY suggested Heiss and his wife meet the girl.

-The couple bought most presents on her wish list (the Enchantimals doll house was sold out), plus gifts for the girl’s 4-year-old sister, Ximena, and made the 45-minute drive to Nogales, Mexico.
+The couple bought most of the presents on her wish list, although the Enchantimals doll house was sold out, plus gifts for the girl’s 4-year-old sister, Ximena, and made the 45-minute drive to Nogales, Mexico.

 When they met Dayami and Ximena at the radio station, Heiss and his wife said they were "Santa's helpers" and handed over the presents, to the girls' delight, video bit.ly/2SkmX0K posted by XENY's Barron showed.